Consensys/tessera/README.md

 Note that the Kalium implementation requires that you have sodium installed at runtime (see runtime dependencies below).

 ## Runtime Dependencies
-Nexus has the folllowing runtime dependencies which must be installed.
+Tessera has the folllowing runtime dependencies which must be installed.

 #### junixsocket
 JUnixSocket will unpack required dependencies if they are not found